Australian Health Practitioner Regulation Agency: Registration

-Complaint process
+Complaints process

-In the AHPRA, complaints are termed "notifications".
-The complaints process includes several stages, which may advance a stage, result in disciplinary action, a fast-track process called "immediate action", or the complaint may be dropped.
-The stages include a receipt of the complaint, preliminary assessment, investigation, panel hearing, and a tribunal hearing, and at any stage of the process the complaint to advance immediately to a tribunal hearing.
+In Australia, complaints to Ahpra or to the Queensland or New South Wales health regulators are termed "notifications".
+The notification process includes several stages, including receipt of the complaint, preliminary assessment, investigation, panel hearing, and a tribunal hearing.
+At any stage of the process, Ahpra may advance immediately to a tribunal hearing and/or impose an immediate restriction to prevent harm.
 Unlike the other stages, a tribunal hearing outcome is made to the public, and a tribunal typically consists of "a District Court judge, two medical practitioners and a lay person, specifically appointed to consider the evidence".

 According to AHPRA, in 2021 there were 10,147 notifications about 7,858 health practitioners, and 1.6% of those registered were the subject of a complaint.
 According to Sharon Russell, "many medical practitioners will be the subject of an AHPRA complaint at some stage during their career".

 Complaints can be made online via the AHPRA website, by mail, telephone or attending an office.
 There is also a whistleblower policy governed under the Public Interest Disclosure Act 2013 where anonymous complaints can be made for serious misconduct.

 Criticism

 The AHPRA has been subject to criticism, including for medical right to privacy and informed consent of those registered, and the long amount of time taken to resolve complaints.
 There was an investigation in 2014 following complaints to the AHPRA about how complaints are managed, including a lack of transparency over the complaint review process, and delays in investigations, with one case taking 2,368 days to resolve.
 There have been senate inquiries (see Australian Senate committees) by the Parliament of Australia in 2011, 2017 and 2021 over related issues.
 The 2021 public submission of support from the Royal Australian College of General Practitioners identified the main issues with the AHPRA as being "communication, transparency and timeliness of the complaints mechanism, and the importance of appropriate recognition of the impacts of assessment and investigation on a practitioner’s mental health".
+Over a four-year period, researchers identified 16 suicides and a further four instances of attempted suicide or self-harm among health care workers subject to regulatory notifications.

 Submissions for the 2021 senate inquiry were extended to March 2022, with the final senate report being released on 1 April 2022.
 The senate inquiry resulted in 14 recommendations, including improving the complaints process, more flexible re-registration after a period of absence, and the regulation of surgeons, social workers, aged care workers and personal care workers along with adding these professions to the list of "protected titles".